14 Best Lakes in Oregon

 The adjacent lake in the Newberry Caldera, East Lake is well regarded for the big brown trout that get pulled from its water.
 The East Lake Resort is on the southeast shore and provides cabin rentals, tent sites, and RV parking spots.
 The resort also has boat rentals.

 A must-stop when visiting either lake in the Newberry National Volcanic Monument is the nearby Lava Lands Visitor Center.
 This educational space offers an encompassing perspective on the surrounding environment.

 5. Emigrant Lake, Jackson County

-A great place to beat the heat of southern Oregon, Emigrant Lake is accessible from both Ashland and Medford in Jackson County.
+Emigrant Lake is a great place to beat the heat of Southern Oregon and is accessible from both Ashland and Medford in Jackson County.
 The lake is a popular day trip and overnight destination with an expansive shoreline and lakeside campground.
 One of the unique attractions of the lake is a 280-foot twin flume waterslide operated by the county.

 All types of boating are welcome at Emigrant Lake.
-Any given day in the summer, visitors should expect to see kayaks and water-skiers skimming across the water.
-Fishing is also a visitor favorite at Emigrant Lake, with anglers casting lines for bass, crappie, and trout.
+On any given day in the summer, visitors should expect to see kayaks and water skiers skimming across the water.
+Fishing is also a visitor favorite, with anglers casting lines for bass, crappie, and trout.
 The boat ramp at Emigrant Lake is on the northern shore within Emigrant Lake County Park.

 Emigrant Lake Campground is also within Emigrant Lake County Park.
 Thirty-two sites at the campground support RVs, with full hookups available.
 An additional 40 sites cater more towards tent camping and small camping trailers.
 All campsites at Emigrant Lake have access to shower and restroom facilities, as well as excellent views of the water.